DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 Designers:

-- Implement the animations for the doctor
+- Implement the animations for the doctor.
+- Andre, Leo, and Mikel check for level cohesion & quality of the levels.
+- Leo - make su
 - Enforce cohesion among the designers.
 We don't want extreme inconsistencies from designer to designer / area to area.

 Artists: